ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github.md

 Below are a set of instructions that are common to completing all of the lab assignments

-## Creating your github repo
+## Creating a github repo for a lab assignment.

-We ask that you create a new private github repo for each lab assignment.
+We ask that you create a new private github repo *inside the ucsd-cse-spis-2016 organization* for each lab assignment.
 You and your partner will share the same repo by following these instructions

 1. Navigate to the [ucsd-cse-spis-2016 organization](https://github.com/ucsd-cse-spis-2016)